brightspot/react-examples/ssg-with-webhooks/README.md

 A webhook and its destination URL can be created through the Brightspot UI or through an external HTTP request.

 This example uses a Node.js script to POST a webhook to the REST Management API endpoint created in the previous step.
-It uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to send a request to the `/webhooks` route of the endpoint with a body containing the desired webhook topic (defined in step 2) and destination URL.
+It uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to send a request to the `/webhooks` route of the endpoint with a body containing the desired webhook topic (defined in step 1) and a destination URL.

 [createWebhook.mjs](./app/createWebhook.mjs)